nickbauman/push-tool-research/async_golang/README.md

+# Go Client and Server for benchmarking

+## Compiling

+From within the root of the `async_golang` sub project, run

+    ./bandi.sh

+### Issues compiling

-The Go language compiler requires very strict layout of your code.
+The Go language compiler requires very strict layout of your code and environment.
 Therefore this language package looks the way it does.

 The following is my `go env` output: